kush-daga/kush-daga/README.md

  - [Helped analyze various Drag and Drop libraries and made a small ETL layer for DataChannel to perform transformations with a very simple drag and drop interface](https://datachannel.co/)
  - [A short term lead frontend role for Fansee (built the entire platform from scratch) - A startup aiming to build celebrity experiences to people, with more than 150 celebs signed up](https://fansee.in) (NOTE: The website might be down now)
  - A buying selling platform for my college (inspired by OLX) to help ease the process - WIP

+### Projects that I aim to complete some day:
+_**Swank**_ - A project for building a small documentation based social media app that motivates users to participate in challenges like 100daysofcode and keep them motivated by rewarding consistency and having a feed to track the progress of themselves and get motivated by progress of others.
+A solution that involves the Feed structure similar to twitter but in depth knowledge of the post in a format similar to hashnode and incentives similar to snapchat's streaks.
+Tech used - Nextjs with prisma and GiraphQL

+_**NotsApp**_ - An integration for WhatsApp - Notion, an easy way to add content to your notion page by just sending a WhatsApp message, building using Notion official Api, Node, and NextJs.

 ### Some small learning projects:
  - [Wheel of Fortune - A small one page PWA app built to learn more about gestures and stuff made with React.](https://github.com/kush-daga/wheel-of-fortune)